yusuf-ab/Hotel-Booking-System/README.md

 ## Setup

+Here are the instructions on setting up your hotel and guest login for the Reservation Manager, incorporating these points into the README.md:

+## Setup

 1. **Database Initialization:**
    - Run the application (`flask run`) to automatically create the SQLite database.

 2. **Initial Settings:**
    - The application is pre-populated with default settings.
-   - Access the staff dashboard (usually at `/staff_login` after running the app) and log in with the default credentials to customize these settings.
+   - Access the staff dashboard (uat `/staff_login` after running the app) and log in with the default credentials (**username = "admin", password = "admin"**) to customize these settings.

+3. **Configuring Your Hotel:**

+   - **Log in to the Staff Dashboard:**  Navigate to `/staff_login`
+   -
+   - **Create Room Types:** Go to the "Room Configuration" section of the dashboard.
+Add descriptions, set rates, and upload images for each room type (e.g., "Single Room", "Double Room", "Suite").

+   - **Manage Floors:**  Define the floors in your hotel (e.g., "1st Floor", "2nd Floor").

+   - **Add Individual Rooms:**  In the "Rooms" section, assign each room a number, select its floor, and link it to a room type.

+4. **Guest Access to Reservation Manager:**

+   - **Guests can access the Reservation Manager from the homepage.** They will need to create an account first by going through the booking process.
+Once an account is created, they can use their email and password to log in and manage their bookings.

 ## Running the Application